surreal1st/uwa4/UWA_COMPLETE_GUIDE.md

 In Week 6, Quincannon made his debut in the most brutal way possible.
 During a tag team main event, the lights went out and when they returned, Quincannon was standing in the ring.
 He delivered a devastating lariat and piledriver to Nobody, leaving the World Champion unconscious while XXCW stood tall.

 This isn't just about the championship - it's about survival.
-Quincannon has made it clear he's here to end Holden Nobody's legendary career.
-The SHOOT Project legend who came to save The Resistance now faces the most dangerous threat of his life: another SHOOT Project veteran with nothing to lose and everything to prove.
+Quincannon has made it clear he's here to destroy Holden Nobody's promising young career before it truly begins.
+The rising rookie who shocked the world by winning the championship now faces the most dangerous threat of his life: a SHOOT Project mercenary with 20 years of experience hunting young champions.

 **What's at Stake:**
 - The Resistance World Championship
-- Holden Nobody's legendary career and possibly his health
+- Holden Nobody's promising young career (and possibly his health)
 - The Resistance's hope of overcoming the XXCW invasion
 - Alexei Volkov's redemption after losing the title